staheri14/GoLang-playground/webapplication/README.md

-The current implementation only show cases my skills in development of a production-grade code.
+The current implementation only showcases my skills in development of a production-grade code.
 However, there are various improvements to be considered.
 The possible improvements include (but not limited to) the followings:
 - Having a password protected  connection to the database server
 - Storing salted hash of passwords inside the database